 Calories: 223 – Sugars: 35g – Protein: 7g – High in calcium and vitamin B-12

 Arroz con Leche

 Calories: 382 – Sugars: 41g – Protein: 10g – High in calcium

 Flan and arroz con leche are among the most popular Latin American desserts around.
 In this comparison, flan edges out arroz con leche in terms of calories and sugars.
-Flan is a Mexican custard made from condensed and evaporated milk, and topped with a thin layer of soft caramel.
-Arroz con leche is a Latin American version of rice pudding.
+Flan is a custard made from condensed and evaporated milk, and topped with a thin layer of soft caramel.
+Arroz con leche is the Spanish version of rice pudding.
 Both desserts have a healthy serving of protein and taste just as good as they sound.

 Apple Pie or Pumpkin Pie?

 Calories: 320 – Sugars: 29g – Protein: 2g – High in fiber, magnesium, and selenium

 Calories: 323 – Sugars: 25g – Protein: 5g – High in Vitamin A